Study Abroad in Solidarity in Mexico

 Students have the opportunity to greatly enhance their Spanish skills in the following ways:

-• Intensive language courses: The first 9 weeks students learn conversational Spanish with social movement actors using popular education techniques.
+• Intensive language courses: Students learn conversational Spanish with social movement actors using popular education techniques.

-• Encuentros, Mexican culture and workshops: Meetings with social movement actors, discussions in Spanish on Mexican culture and current events, and workshops conducted in Spanish are each programmed twice weekly throughout the semester.
+• Encuentros: Meetings with social movement actors and discussions Mexican culture and current events – all conducted in Spanish – are programmed twice weekly throughout the semester.

 Housing